Patrick3131/Tentacles/README.md

 In a case where no attributes need to be reported, ``EmptyAttributes`` must be used.
 ## Domain driven analytics

 When developing an app it is important to understand its domain.
-Yes, we want to track if a user logs in or clicks on a specific button, but what we are particular interested is how are users interacting with the core functionalities, the functionalities that should bring the most value to our users.
+Yes, we want to track if a user logs in or clicks on a specific button, but what we are particular interested is how are users interacting with ``DomainActivity``s. ``DomainActivity``s are the core functionalities that should bring the most value to our users and are specific to our app and its domain.

-[Value proposition](https://en.wikipedia.org/wiki/Value_proposition) is a term borrowed out of marketing and describes the reason why a customer would choose your product.
-Applying it to an application, it is the reason why a user would choose to use your app.
-As data related to the value proposition is especially important, Tentacles offers a way to connect events that are related to the same value proposition session.
+Tentacles offers a way to connect events that are related to the same ``DomainActivity``.
 A session (identified by UUID) is a period devoted to a particular ``DomainActivity``.
 The UUID identifying the session is automatically added and managed.
 This brings the advantage of further possibilities to analyse the data, as connections between the events can be derived.
 For example as Tentacles tracks every status change of a ``DomainActivity`` with a timestamp it is easily possible to calculate the duration between when the ``DomainActivity`` started and completed.

-Lets use Youtube as an example, lets simplify and say their value proposition is offering engaging content, in particular videos.
+Lets use Youtube as an example, one of their ``DomainActivity``s a user can do on their platform is watching videos.
-To measure this, watching videos is analysed.
 The user experience of watching a video usually involves these steps:
 ```mermaid
 graph LR
 A(Open Video Page) --> B(Start Video)